 Hypothesis: Microbiome and metabolome diversity is negatively correlated.

 Hypothesis: Communities dominated by rapidly growing taxa will have higher concentrations of sugars and amino acids, supporting the Growth Rate Hypothesis (Rivas-Ubach et al., 2012).
 Diverse microbial communities will release higher concentrations of signaling compounds and secondary metabolites.
+And therefore produce a more diverse C pool, right?
+Wrong?
+I’m confused

+should we add a surface-attacher hypothesis?
+We have the ecoDB capability to identify them and we test its effect (paragraph before ‘potential C mineralization’).

 Experimental design (background)